hay-kot/Visio2PDF/README.md

 # Visio2PDF

 This is a small GUI used for batch converting Microsoft Visio files and packagin into a single PDF.
-Currently on supports 11x17 visio files for watermarks.
+Currently only supports 11x17 visio files for watermarks.
 The primary use case for this for updating and versioning PDF copies of visio drawings updated in the field to keep a record of changes made.

 ## Features

 * Convert entire directory of visio files into both single and merged PDFs.
+* Support watermark on additional page sizes.
 * Optional Coversheet (should work with any MS Office file)
 * Optional version tagging with watermark